karinewagner/karinewagner/README.md

 - My name is Karine Wagner and I'm working in the web development area.

-- I have knowledge and projects developed with HTML, CSS, JavaScript e SQL.
+- I have knowledge and projects developed with JavaScript, React, NodeJs e SQL.

-- I'm currently studying JavaScript, Node.JS, SQL...

 🥰🚀👩🏼‍💻